FairMOT: On the Fairness of Detection and Re-Identification in Multiple Object Tracking: Experiments

-We evaluate four strategies for sampling re-ID features from the detected boxes which are frequently used by previous works \cite{wang2019towards} \cite{voigtlaender2019mots}.
-The first strategy is ROI-Align used in Track R-CNN \cite{voigtlaender2019mots}.
+We evaluate four strategies for sampling re-ID features from the detected boxes which are frequently used by previous works \citep{wang2020towards} \citep{voigtlaender2019mots}.
+The first strategy is ROI-Align used in Track R-CNN \citep{voigtlaender2019mots}.
 It samples features from the detected proposals using ROI-Align.
 As discussed previously, many sampling locations deviate from object centers.
-The second strategy is POS-Anchor used in JDE \cite{wang2019towards}.
+The second strategy is POS-Anchor used in JDE \citep{wang2020towards}.
 It samples features from positive anchors which may also deviate from object centers.
 The third strategy is ``Center'' used in \emph{FairMOT}.
 It only samples features at object centers.
 Recall that, in our approach, re-ID features are extracted from discretized low-resolution maps.
 In order to sample features at accurate object locations, we also try to apply Bi-linear Interpolation (Center-BI) to extract more accurate features.

 We also evaluate a two-stage approach to first detect object bounding boxes and then extract re-ID features.
 In the first stage, the detection part is the same as our \emph{FairMOT}.
-In the second stage, we use ROI-Align \cite{he2017mask} to extract the backbone features based on the detected bounding boxes and then use a re-ID head (a fully connected layer) to get re-ID features.
+In the second stage, we use ROI-Align \citep{he2017mask} to extract the backbone features based on the detected bounding boxes and then use a re-ID head (a fully connected layer) to get re-ID features.
+The main difference between the two-stage approach and the one-stage ``ROI-Align'' approach is that the re-ID features of the two-stage approach rely on the detection results while those of the one-stage approach do not during training.

 The results are shown in Table~\ref{table:anchor}.
 Note that the five approaches are all built on top of \emph{FairMOT}.
 The only difference lies in how they sample re-ID features from detected boxes.
 First, we can see that our approach (Center) obtains notably higher \emph{IDF1} score and True Positive Rate (\emph{TPR}) than ROI-Align, POS-Anchor and the two-stage approach.
 This metric is independent of object detection results and faithfully reflects the quality of re-ID features.
 In addition, the number of ID switches (\emph{IDs}) of our approach is also significantly smaller than the two baselines.
 The results validate that sampling features at object centers is more effective than the strategies used in the previous works.
 Bi-linear Interpolation (Center-BI) achieves even higher \emph{TPR} than Center because it samples features at more accurate locations.
 The two-stage approach harms the quality of the re-ID features.